raniceyue/raniceyue/README.md

 ### Hi there 👋

+My name is ✨ _Ranice_ ✨ and I am working as a junior frontend developer at [BandLab](bandlab.com)

+🌱 I’m currently learning Svelte and Godot

+📫 How to reach me: `ranice [at] ranice [dot] net`

+😄 Pronouns: `she/her`

+⚡ Fun fact: I can bench press more than I can squat

 <!--
 **raniceyue/raniceyue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.